Steffen-W/Import-LIB-KiCad-Plugin/README.md

 [YouTube - Instructions for installation and use](https://youtu.be/BYIKjCs1qKQ)

-## Warranty

-**None.
-Zero.
-Zilch.
-Use at your own risk, and please be sure to use git or some other means of backing up/reverting changes caused by this script.
-This script will modify existing lib, dcm, footprint or 3D model files.
-It is your responsibility to back them up or have a way to revert changes should you inadvertently mess something up using this tool**

-Please write an issues if an import does not work as requested.

 ## Installation

 Install the plugin easily through KiCad's **Plugin And Content Manager**.
 Select ![icon](plugins/icon_small.png) **Import-LIB-KiCad-Plugin** in the Plugins tab, press **Install** and then **Apply Pending Changes**.